-- This section replaces the previous subtraction of one point in the Supervision History section for "successful completion" of supervision. - Both adult and juvenile offenses with either a conviction or a delinquency adjudication are considered in this section. - For past probation offenses, the calculation begins at the date of original sentencing or entry of plea in abeyance. - For past offenses committed to prison, the calculation begins at the date of release from prison. - For juvenile offenses, the calculation begins at the date of adjudication for offenses that did not result in secure care placement; or from the secure care placement release date for offenses that did result in secure care placement.
-Neither detention nor community placement is considered secure care. - The calculation ends at the earliest offense date for which the current guideline is being scored. - Do not count any infraction, Class C, or Class B traffic and other minor regulatory offenses against the gap, consistent with Utah Code § 77-40-102(10). - Subtract one point after 3 or more years crime-free (in the most recent post-conviction period). - Subtract two points after 5 or more years crime-free (in the most recent post-conviction period). - Subtract three points after 7 or more years crime-free (in the most recent post-conviction period). - · Subtract four points after 10 or more years crime-free (in the most recent post-conviction period). - Do not calculate this section if an individual has no criminal history or no qualifying criminal history.
+- This section replaces the previous subtraction of one point in the Supervision History section for "successful completion" of supervision. - Both adult and juvenile offenses with either a conviction or a delinquency adjudication are considered in this section. - For past probation offenses, the calculation begins at the date of original sentencing or entry of plea in abeyance (unsuccessful PIA). - For past offenses committed to prison, the calculation begins at the date of release from prison. - For juvenile offenses, the calculation begins at the date of adjudication for offenses that did not result in secure care placement; or from the secure care placement release date for offenses that did result in secure care placement.
+Neither detention nor community placement is considered secure care. - The calculation ends at the earliest offense date for which the current guideline is being scored. - Do not count any infraction, Class C, or Class B traffic and other minor regulatory offenses against the gap, consistent with Utah Code § 77-40-102(10). - Subtract one point after 3 or more years crime-free (in the most recent post-conviction period). - Subtract two points after 5 or more years crime-free (in the most recent post-conviction period). - Subtract three points after 7 or more years crime-free (in the most recent post-conviction period). - Subtract four points after 10 or more years crime-free (in the most recent post-conviction period). - Do not calculate this section if an individual has no criminal history or no qualifying criminal history. - Do not count jail time served, jail time ordered, or other jail sentences in calculating against the crime-free gap. - Do not calculate RIM sanctions or Problem-Solving Court sanctions including jail time against the gap.